Why environmental pollution increases despite the usage of pollution prevention & clean-up measures

-- the first is by pollution clean-up (or output pollution control) which is normally employed in cleaning up pollution or diluting pollutants after pollutants are created or discharged.
+- the first is by pollution clean-up (or output pollution control) which is normally employed in cleaning up pollution, or diluting pollutants after they are created or discharged.

-- the second is by pollution prevention (or input pollution control) which eliminates, prevents, or at least reduces the production or discharge of pollutants.
+- the second is by pollution prevention (or input pollution control) which eliminates, prevents, or reduces production or discharge of pollutants.

 Factors that increase environmental pollution despite usage of pollution prevention & clean-up measures:

-Inasmuch as mankind has relied a lot on pollution prevention and clean-up, 3 major noticeable factors still make both measures appear ineffective in combating rising cases of environmental pollution:
+Inasmuch as mankind has relied a lot on pollution prevention and clean-up, three noticeable major factors still make both measures ineffective in combating rising cases of environmental pollution:

-Catalytic converters don’t seem to have curbed air pollution to a desirable extent; in fact, in 2018, scientists from Harvard university and 2 Chinese universities reported that emissions of formaldehyde, majorly from vehicles…played a greater part in producing thick toxic pollution that has been contributing to China’s notorious wintertime smog, and to such an extent that was previously known.
+Catalytic converters don’t seem to have curbed air pollution to a desirable extent; in fact, in 2018, scientists from Harvard university and 2 Chinese universities reported that emissions of formaldehyde, majorly from vehicles, played a greater role in producing thick toxic pollution which has been contributing to China’s notorious wintertime smog, and to such an extent that was previously unknown.

 Berkeley Earth, a non-profit organization, once estimated that 1.6 million people in China die each year from heart, lung and stroke problems caused by air pollution.

-It’s unfortunate that mankind has no better option than to dispose waste within the Earth’s environment, rather than outside.
-It’s even more unfortunate that a lot of waste has been improperly disposed, and wrecked the health of many human lives.
-Generally, disposal and clean-up have involved the removal of waste or pollutants from one environment, and disposal and pollution in another environment.
+It’s unfortunate that mankind has no better option than to dispose waste within the Earth, rather than outside.
+It’s even more unfortunate that a lot of waste is being improperly disposed, and has wrecked the health of many human lives.
+Generally, disposal and clean-up have involved the removal of waste or pollutants from one environment, and disposal and pollution into another environment.

-For example, people collect waste and burn it, causing air pollution and producing toxic ash which must be dumped elsewhere—probably on land—which could possibly lead to surface and underground water pollution when rainfall or water runoff transports toxic ash away from the point of disposal.
+For example, people collect waste and burn it, thus causing air pollution and producing toxic ash which must be dumped elsewhere—probably on land; this could possibly lead to surface and underground water pollution when rainfall or water runoff transports the toxic ash away from the point of disposal.

-(3) Lack of sufficient finance & funding of pollution prevention & clean-up measures:
+(3) Lack of sufficient finance & funding for pollution prevention & clean-up measures

-After pollutants are discharged into the environment, it’s usually challenging or difficult for governments and the people concerned to sponsor or finance prevention control and clean-up measures that would sanitize the environment, either partially or completely; another thing is that the level of difficulty depends on the type of government or people involved.
+After pollutants are discharged into the environment, it’s usually challenging or difficult for governments and concerned persons to sponsor or finance prevention control and clean-up measures which could partially or completely sanitize the environment.
+Another thing to note is that the level of difficulty depends on the type of government or people living in a particular environment.

-In order to address the rise in environmental pollution despite existing pollution prevention and clean-up measure, scientists, researchers, and governments need to work together in order to implement ways of curbing pollution and pollutants despite the existing factors stated above.
+In order to address the rise in environmental pollution despite existing pollution prevention and clean-up measure, scientists, researchers, and governments need to work together, find and implement ways to curb pollution and pollutants despite the existence of the factors stated above.